Always free tech support

 Do I need to line the flue?
 If you already have a clay tile lined flue, you have already lined the chimney.
 Unless it is cracked or damaged it is not necessary to add an additional liner.
 We recommend running the 6" stove pipe up at least 10 ' into the clay liner.
 The higher you go the better your stove will draft and the more heat you will get.
 However, if you code officer says you must run the pipe to the top,

 Floor protection: 8" on the stove sides on the floor.
 16 " in front on the floor.
 Use a floor protection pad suitable for a wood stove or coal stove.
 A chubby stove does not produce a high floor temperature and is normally about room temperature when stove is running in hottest position.
 Use a factory provided heat shield.
 You can make one out of 20 or 22 ga. sheetmetal.
-Cut a 10" circle cut a 1/4" hole in the middle and suspend it half way between the floor and stove bottom with a 1/4" x 3" bolt.
+Cut a 13" circle and drill a 1/4" hole in the center and suspend it half way between the floor and stove bottom with a 1/4" x 3" bolt.
 The stove has a predrilled hole in the bottom center of the floor.
 Always leave 1" of ash or sand under the ash pan on the stove floor.

 Does the crimped edge of the pipe go towards the stove like a wood stove?
 No with a coal stove the crimped edge heads to the chimney.

 Remember always open the turn damper before opening the top door to let the smoke go up the chimney and not into the room.

 Contact us for more info